Extensible Skills Specification

 - No error output is shown to the user

-2.4 Execution Model
+2.4 DCI Execution Model

 DCI blocks are preprocessed by Claude Code before the skill content is interpreted.
-The shell output replaces the DCI line in the skill content.
+The shell output replaces the injection line in the skill content.
 Only Claude Code (as of February 2026) executes DCI blocks; other agents treat them as plain text.

 3. Detection Algorithm